simonw/til/homebrew/no-verify-attestations.md

 It turns out I was on an older Homebrew version.
 Sequoia support was added [in Homebrew 4.4.0](https://brew.sh/2024/10/01/homebrew-4.4.0/) released on October 1st 2024.

-For some reason `brew upgrade` wasn't fetching that new version.
+For some reason `brew update` wasn't fetching that new version.
 I ended up using this recipe [from StackOverflow](https://apple.stackexchange.com/a/277391):

 ```bash
 cd "$(brew --repo)" && git fetch && git reset --hard origin/master && brew update